 Preheat the oven to 350 ̊ F. Butter an 8-inch round cake pan and line with parchment paper.
 Butter the parchment and dust with flour, tapping out the excess.

 Make the cake: Whisk the flour, granulated sugar, baking powder and salt in a large bowl.
 In a medium bowl, whisk the melted butter, vanilla bean paste, eggs, milk and lemon zest until smooth.
 Add the butter mixture to the flour mixture and stir with a wooden spoon until combined.

-Pour the batter into the prepared pan and bake until a toothpick inserted into the middle comes out clean, 35 to 40 minutes.
+Pour the batter into the cake pan.
+Bake until a toothpick inserted into the center comes out clean, 35 to 40 minutes.
 Transfer to a rack and let cool 10 minutes in the pan, then turn out of the pan onto the rack and let cool completely.

 Carefully cut the cake in half horizontally with a serrated knife.
 Place the bottom half cut-side up on a platter.
-Drizzle the juices from the sliced berries over the cut sides of both cake halves.
+Drizzle the juices from the thinly sliced berries over the cut sides of both cake halves.
 Fold a few tablespoons of the whipped cream into the sliced berries; spoon over the bottom cake layer.
-Cover with the other cake layer, then top with the remaining whipped cream.
-Top with the halved strawberries and their juices.
+Cover with the other cake layer, then top with the remaining whipped cream and the halved strawberries and their juices.

 Courtesy of Food Network Magazine

 Tools You May Need